pravega/pravega/documentation/src/docs/deployment/deployment.md

 - **Standalone:** Standalone mode is suitable for development and testing Pravega applications.
 It can either be run from the source code, from the distribution package or as a docker container.
 For more information please see [Running Pravega](http://pravega.io/docs/latest/deployment/run-local/#standalone-mode).

 - **Distributed:** Distributed mode runs each component separately on a single or multiple nodes.
 This is suitable for production in addition for development and testing.
-The deployment options in this mode include a manual installation, running in a Kubernetes or Docker Swarm or DC/OS.
+The deployment options in this mode include a manual installation, running in  Kubernetes or Docker Swarm or DC/OS.

 ## Prerequisites